hnavilur/webex-contact-center-flows/hello-world-template/README.md

+# Hello World - Template

-# Description
+## Description

 Use this template to create a simple inbound voice flow where callers are greeted with a message and then disconnected.
 Often used during closed hours.

-# Details
+## Details

-This flow provides a simple flow that plays an announcement to the caller:
+This flow provides a simple flow that plays an announcement to the caller.

+Modify the flow to ensure a smooth caller experience by handling any errors or unknown conditions.

+> Note: The Flow uses Cisco Text-to-speech for all the audio activities that require prompts.
+>
+> For music, it defaults to the `defaultmusic_on_hold.wav` file available out of box.
+>
+> For all organization specific configuration activities such as Queue, Entry Points, Connectors, Outdial ANI, etc. those need to be manually configured by the user before the template is published.
+>

+### Flow Breakdown

 1. Call is received and enters the flow.
 2. A welcome message is played to the caller.
 3. The caller is placed in a queue.
 4. Hold music is played while the caller waits.

-Modify the flow to ensure a smooth caller experience by handling any errors or unknown conditions.

-Here are the activities used in the flow:
+### Activities Used

 **Start**